Quantitative analysis and simulation of Noncommutative Langmuir Oscillator solutions: Abstract

 \section{Abstract}

-In this article we present nonncommutative analogue of equation of Langmuir oscillations and its Darbboux solutions in additive form with their $N$-th generalization in terms of quasideterminants.
-We also derive the noncommutative ricatti equation from its linear system that yields the B\"{a}cklund transformation for the commutative version of equation of Langmuir oscillations with classical limit.
-The last section, involves the derivation of reduction of that B\"{a}cklund transformation to the Darboux solutions under commutative limit.
+{In this article we present nonncommutative analogue of equation of motion associated with Langmuir oscillations.
+We derive its Darbboux solutions with their generalization in terms of quasideterminants.
+We also construct its noncommutative Ricatti equation from the Langmuir linear system that yields the B\"{a}cklund transformation that is reducible to commutative version under the classical limit.
+The last section, involves the derivation of exact one soliton solution for the classical case through the Riccati equation. } \keywords{Noncommutative equation of Langmuir oscillations , Darboux transformation, Quasideterminats, Riccati equation, B\"{a}cklund transformation}